Thoughtworks-SEA-Capability/Infrastructure-101-Pathway/week5/README.md

   - MeowApplication: `janesee3/meow-application:1`
 - Configure and interact with these deployed applications

+Note: For the purpose of practice, instead of using single `kubectl` commands to achieve what we want, we will use YAML config files instead.

 ### Steps

 1. Start a Kubernetes cluster on your local machine using Docker